oddbird/oddsite/content/2017/1/19/design-using-data.rst

   way to learn on our own time from anywhere in the world.
 Our first video in this series is a talk by Sarah Parmenter titled “Designing Using Data” given at An Event Apart Orlando.
+intro: |
+  In her presentation, `Sarah Parmenter`_ walks us through a journey of using research throughout the design process to make informed decisions.
+While she is known for her work in user interface design, she goes beyond designing screens and showcases how she created a successful (non-web design) business by focusing on every detail of a customer’s experience.

 Designing Using Data
 ====================

+.. class:: intro

     In her presentation, `Sarah Parmenter`_ walks us through a journey of using research throughout the design process to make informed decisions.
 While she is known for her work in user interface design, she goes beyond designing screens and showcases how she created a successful (non-web design) business by focusing on every detail of a customer’s experience.

 I've personally struggled with accepting data at face value from tools like analytics and a/b testing.
 While the raw data is reliable, the human